cxn03651/write_xlsx/chart.md

 The following properties can be set for trendlines in a chart series.

     :type
     :order             (for polynomial trends)
     :period            (for moving average)
     :forward           (for all except moving average)
     :backward          (for all except moving average)
     :name
     :line
+    :intercept         (for exponential, linear and plynomial only) :display_equation  (for all except moving average)
+    :display_r_squared (for all except moving average)

 The type property sets the type of trendline in the series.